MythTV-Themes/TintedGlass/readme.txt

 To use just move the default osd to osd.xml.orig and copy the osd.xml.alt to osd.xml.
 Example mv osd.xml osd.xml.orig and cp osd.xml.alt osd.xml.

+Alternate vertical main menu.
+There is an alternate main menu using a vertical layout rather than the default horizontal layout.
+To use just backup main-ui.xml.
+Example cp menu-ui.xml menu-ui.xml.bak.
+Then cp menu-ui-vert.xml to menu-ui.xml.

 Color text in lists.

 There are two types of lists in the theme.